flarum/docs/docs/extend/update-b14.md

 - Instead of `app.current instanceof X`, use `app.current.matches(X)`
 - Instead of `app.current.PROPERTY`, use `app.current.get('PROPERTY')`.
 Please note that all properties must be exposed EXPLICITLY via `app.current.set('PROPERTY', VALUE)`.

+#### Pages and `oninit`

+Due to Mithril routing changes, `oninit` is NOT called again if a route is changed AND the same component handles the new route.
+For instance, if you go directly from one discussion's page to another, `oninit` will not be called.
+See https://mithril.js.org/route.html#key-parameter.
+In core, we have identified 2 strategies that, when used together, replicate previous behavior.

+- If the route is programatically changed, and we always want to recreate the page component, we can use the `common/utils/setRouteWithForcedRefresh` util.
+Under the surface, this uses a unique key as per the above Mithril documentation.
+- When creating a page, we can store the current path under `this.prevRoute`.
+THen, in `onbeforeupdate`, if `m.route.get()` is different from `this.prevRoute`, we can load in new data for this page and re-render.
+For an example, see `DiscussionPage` and `UserPage`

 #### PostStream

 Logic from `forum/components/PostStreamScrubber`'s `update` method has been moved to `forum/components/PostStream`'s `updateScrubber` method.